exercism/v3/languages/csharp/exercises/concept/tuples/.docs/after.md

 (bool, int, string) tripple = (success, 42, boast);
 ```

-As an expression like any other a tuple can be used in a range of ways: in [assignments][tuple-assignment],
+As an expression like any other, a tuple can be used in a range of ways: in [assignments][tuple-assignment],
 to initialize a field or variable, [return value][tuple-return-values] from a method or passed as a parameter.
 They can be tested for [equality][tuple-equality].
 Fields are extracted using dot syntax.
 By default, the first field is `Item1`,